Participant Directed Advocates of Georgia

 Our Programs

-At Participant Directed Advocates of Georgia, our mission is to provide education and resources to support mental health and wellness in our community.
+At Participant Directed Advocates of Georgia, our mission is to support the guiding principles and sustainability of the self- direct model in Georgia.

 Our Programs